codeforamerica/honeycrisp-gem/README.md

-# Code for America Styleguide
+# Honeycrisp Design System

 A gem including base styles and javascript for Code for America products, for use in Rails applications.

-View the current version of the styleguide at [https://cfa-styleguide.herokuapp.com](https://cfa-styleguide.herokuapp.com).
+View the current version of the styleguide at [https://honeycrisp.herokuapp.com](https://cfa-styleguide.herokuapp.com).

 ## Contributing